 18. The annual wage for physicists in colleges, professional schools, and universities is $63,840 dollars.

 Once again, the only data we have is the data from the BLS about physicists.
 Statistics in quantum computing reveal that salaries are likely to go up since big companies like Intel, IonQ, Google, D-Wave, and others are trying to build bigger, faster, and better quantum computers, which will need more skilled professionals to operate.

-Quantum computing statistics show that the first quantum computer system to operate with 50 qubits was designed in 2017, and we’re expecting a 128 qubit one soon.
-Now, that these computers are not perfect and that is a quantum computer fact.
+Quantum computing statistics show that the first quantum computer system to operate with 50 qubits was designed in 2017, and we’re expecting a 128-qubit one soon.
+However, these computers are not perfect.
 But what can be a flaw in one situation can become an advantage in the next.

-Another way quantum computing can be beneficial is precision modeling for chemical reactions.
-An interesting fact about quantum computers is that a quantum computer can determine the optimum configuration for a chemical reaction.
+Here’s one of the interesting facts about quantum computers – they can determine the optimum configuration for a chemical reaction.
 Since these reactions can be very complex, only the simplest molecules can be analyzed by traditional computers.

 Of course, nothing is as perfect as it seems.
 Quantum computing has many advantages, but there are some negatives.